See:

 - Eliminate other hosts, such as wild blackberries and roses, close to fields.

 Chemical control Recommended only for plantings confirmed as diseased.
+Fungicides can help limit losses but will not eradicate the pathogen from plants.
 Tank-mix and/or alternate products from different groups with different modes of action to prevent the build-up of resistant fungi.

 - Aliette WDG at 5 lb/A sprayed over the trellis twice in fall before fall rains and twice in spring.
 Do not mix with surfactants or foliar fertilizers.
 Do not apply within 60 days of harvest.
 Group P7 fungicide.
 24-hr reentry.